Check the current guidance

 Some anti-malarial medications can trigger seizures and are not suitable for people with epilepsy.
 If you need to use anti-malarial medication, your GP can advise you which medication will suit you best.
 The NHS website has information on malaria.

-Most UK residents are entitled to free, or reduced cost, emergency medical treatment during short visits to European Union countries.
+Most UK residents are entitled to free, or reduced cost, emergency medical treatment during short visits to the European Economic Area.

 If the country you are visiting charges for GP consultations, prescriptions, or stays in hospital, you will need to pay for these.